bitctrl/de.bsvrz.dua.progglaette/README.txt

 			"-KonfigurationsBeriechsPid=kb.glaetteProgTest"};

-Alle Tests wurden so bereits erfolgreich ausgeführt.
+Alle Tests wurden so bereits erfolgreich ausgefÃ¼hrt.

 Disclaimer
 ==========

-Segment 4 Datenübernahme und Aufbereitung (DUA), SWE 4.14 SWE Glättewarnung und –prognose Copyright (C) 2007 BitCtrl Systems GmbH
+Segment 4 DatenÃ¼bernahme und Aufbereitung (DUA), SWE 4.14 SWE GlÃ¤ttewarnung und Â–prognose
+Copyright (C) 2007 BitCtrl Systems GmbH

 This program is free software; you can redistribute it and/or modify it under